Ressnn/MiniMLCore/README.md

 Welcome to the MiniMLCore project.
 This project is meant to be a small and simple machine learning framework.
 PyPI link:https://pypi.org/project/minimlcore/0.2.1/
 ## Installation
-To install the MiniMLCore type teh command below into command prompt
+To install the MiniMLCore type the command below into command prompt
 ```
 pip install minimlcore
 ```